-According to the rules regulating the activities of Authorized Market Institutions, professional participants (brokers, etc.) of an exchange and other authorized market institutions of the AIFC may only be the Authorized Firms holding respective licenses or accredited market participants, specifically, non-AIFC participants whose accreditation will be described in detail below.
+According to the rules regulating the activities of Authorized Market Institutions, professional participants (brokers, etc.) of an exchange and other authorized market institutions of the AIFC may only be the Authorized Firms holding respective licenses or accredited market participants (non-AIFC Members) whose accreditation will be described in detail below.